GeminiClaw: Local-First Multi-Agent Orchestrator

 1. Multi-agent orchestration with clear ownership

-GeminiClaw operates with a main orchestrator agent + specialized subordinate agents.
-The Request Ownership rule is explicit in the runtime: every task remains with the agent to whom the user addressed it.
-Handoffs work for scoped delegation — not for silent reassignment.
+A main orchestrator + specialized subordinates.
+The Request Ownership rule is explicit in the runtime: every task stays with the agent to whom the user addressed it.
+Handoffs work for scoped delegation — not silent reassignment.
+Avoids the confusion of "who is responding now?".

 2. Autonomous execution with safety gates